Tom-Gooding/Demos/Writing Samples/Portfolio_READ_ME.md

 ## Publications_Papers
 This folder contains samples of professional writing such as peer-reviewed journal publications, my dissertation, and select papers from graduate-level college courses.

-For questions or to request further samples of writing, please contact me at:
+For questions regarding the samples of writing herein, or to request further samples of writing, please contact me at:
 Tom.Gooding18@gmail.com

 Warm regards,